ZachBray/simple-binary-encoding-wiki/Cpp99-Users-Guide.md

 After running the [SbeTool](Sbe-Tool-Guide) a number of C++99 source files will be created.
 These files represent the types and messages declared in the schema.
 For a quick start to SBE look a [this](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/resources/TestSchema.xml) schema and its usage [here](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/cpp99/SbeExample.cpp).

 Messages are designed to be read in the sequential order as define in the schema.
 This ensures a [stream access](Design-Principles) pattern for performance.
 If groups or variable data are not processed in order then the data may become corrupt.
-Conceptually the a message is encoded as a series of block.
+Conceptually the message is encoded as a series of blocks.
 The blocks are the root fields, followed by each iteration of repeating groups, and finally followed by one or more variable data fields.

 Due to the streaming nature of the codec the size of the message cannot be determined until encoding or decoding is complete.
-The method <code>MessageFlyweight.position()</code> will return the index in the underlying buffer at which the next block will commence, and the <code>MessageFlyweight.size()</code> method will return the current encoded size depending on how far it has progressed.
+The method <code>MessageFlyweight::position()</code> will return the index in the underlying buffer at which the next block will commence, and the <code>MessageFlyweight::size()</code> method will return the current encoded size depending on how far it has progressed.

 ### Framing